 Store step-by-step submission guide

-This article is a step-by-step guide that will detail how to submit your app to Microsoft 365 Stores.
+This article is a step-by-step guide that details how to submit your app to Microsoft 365 Stores.

 We recommend that you read our pre-submission checklist before reading this store submission guide so you have all information you need to submit your app.

-Step 1: Select the type of app you are submitting
+Step 1: Select the type of app you're submitting

 Sign in to Partner Center.
-You can use the same username and password you use to manage Office Store products.
+You can use the same username and password you use to manage Microsoft 365 and Copilot program products.

 Select the Marketplace offers tile.

-If you see the Commercial marketplace and Office store tabs in the upper-left of the page, select the Office store tab.
+If you see the Commercial marketplace and Microsoft 365 and Copilot tabs in the upper-left of the page, select the Microsoft 365 and Copilot tab.

 Select + New offer and then select the type of app you want to submit.
 The example screenshots in this article show an Office Add-in, but the steps apply to Teams apps, SharePoint solutions, and so on.